Working in Canada

 International students are eligible for many of the School’s scholarships, fellowships, teaching, and research assistantships.
 A number of external organizations also offer scholarships, fellowships, and loans to citizens of various countries to study in Canada.
 Students are individually responsible for applying to any programs managed outside of the Rotman School.

 In addition, many countries provide loans or scholarships specific to their citizens.
 View a list of funding options for international students.
 The Rotman School does not guarantee, co-sign, nor endorse any of these specific programs for funding.

-All international students admitted to the Full-Time MBA program are eligible to apply for a non-co-signer loan from Prodigy Finance.
-Although Rotman has no formal agreement in place, this firm has indicated a willingness to entertain loans up to the entire tuition fee for international students attending Rotman.
-Please note that these loans are governed by Prodigy Finance, and all decisions regarding approval and eligibility are made by Prodigy Finance.
+All international students admitted to the Full-Time MBA program are eligible to apply for a non-co-signer loan from Prodigy Finance or MPower Financing.
+Although Rotman has no formal agreement in place, these firms have indicated a willingness to entertain loans up to the entire tuition fee for international students attending Rotman.
+MPower Financing also offers a scholarship specifically for international MBA students.
+Please note that these loans are governed by Prodigy Finance or MPower Financing, and all decisions regarding approval and eligibility are made by Prodigy Finance or MPower Financing.
 The Rotman School does not guarantee, co-sign, nor endorse any of these specific programs for funding.